1n4r1/1n4r1.github.io/_posts/2020-04-12-Hackthebox-Traverxec-Walkthrough.md

 -rwx------ 1 david david  363 Oct 25 16:26 server-stats.sh
 ```

-We can find that in `server-stats.sh`, we have an interesting line that tries to run a command with root permission.
+In `server-stats.sh`, we have an interesting line that tries to run a command with root permission.
 ```shell
 david@traverxec:~/bin$ cat server-stats.sh
 #!/bin/bash